 To get started accessing news for various stocks, register for an account with Intrinio.
 It’s free.

-But first, you’ll need to get started with your access method of choice.
+First, you’ll need to get started with your access method of choice.
 Will you leverage the news data through the Intrinio API, or would you rather use it in Excel?

 This blog walks you through getting started with the API, and this tutorial will take you through each step in getting the Excel add-in installed.
 You can access the News API through either of these tools.